jenniferzoe123/Apple-iPhone-World/README.md

 <b>No Collection of Personal Information</b>

-Apple iPhone World does not gather any of your personal information while you are using the Application.
+Tutorials For iPhone does not gather any of your personal information while you are using the Application.

 <b>Third-Party Advertisements</b>

-You have downloaded Apple iPhone World,the Application uses Google, a third party vendor, to serve advertisements in the Application, using the AdMob system .
+You have downloaded Tutorials For iPhone,the Application uses Google, a third party vendor, to serve advertisements in the Application, using the AdMob system .
 By using the Application, you consent to the delivery of these advertisements and any data collected by Google, as per the Privacy Policy of AdMob.